TrustedFirmware-M/trusted-firmware-m/docs/platform/arm/rse/rse_crypto.rst

-Its primary use is as a guide to a software developer who is porting the reference RSE software to an RSE platform which does not use the reference Arm Cryptocell cryptographic acclerator.
+Its primary use is as a guide to a software developer who is porting the reference RSE software to an RSE platform which does not use the reference cryptographic accelerator.
 To facilitate this, it contains:

 -  A list of algorithms required to be supported at each stage of RSE